Those familiar with the typical Mexican Stereotypes know that the majority of them are made up and portray very little in the light of truth.

 Doesn’t every country in the world have a dangerous part?
 The section deemed the least safe compared to other sections.

 Well, turns out Mexico has that too!
-The idea of Mexico being dangerous gets thrown around so often that it’s difficult for people to formulate their own opinion and just stick to what others say.
+The idea of Mexico being dangerous gets thrown around so often that it’s difficult for people to formulate their own opinion and stick to what others say, instead of exploring firsthand.

 If you visit somewhere like Cozumel, Playa del Carmen or even the Costa Maya, you probably won’t consider how dangerous the people are but may think that the cenotes are unsafe and might need precaution!